The 3 Signs You’re in Professional Poverty (And What to Do About It)

 If any of this resonated, take a deep breath.
 You’re not crazy, lazy, or dramatic.
 You’re likely experiencing a real, diagnosable gap in professional nourishment.

-It’s here to feed that hunger.
+And Teachure School is here to feed that hunger.

 Because this profession isn’t about playing martyr.